Covid 19 coronavirus: NZ's isolation facilities under 'extreme stress'; system needs 'ramped up' - audit

 There would be a formal system of communicating with returnees before they departed, at arrival and throughout their stay.
 They hoped this would help reduce some of the negative behaviour they were responding to in the facilities.

-People would not be allowed to leave managed isolation facilities until they returned a negative covid test which would be taken on day 12.
+People would not be allowed to leave managed isolation facilities until they returned a negative Covid test which would be taken on day 12.

 Woods said they weren't satisfied the processes in place were robust enough yet to re-allow exemptions.